starfi5h/DSP_Mod/SphereEditorTools/README.md

 ### Symmetric Building Tool
 You can now build or remove multiple entities at once!
 Symmetric tool can be toggle with `tab`.
 There are two types of symmetry in the tool:
-Mirror symmetry: When it is switch on (hotkey `m`), It will create corresponding reflections on the other side of the equator.
+Mirror symmetry: When it is activated (hotkey `m`), it will create corresponding reflections on the other side of the equator.
-Rotational symmetry: Numpad `[+]`/`[-]` to increase/decrease the number of brushes on the same latitude, ranging from 1 to 120.
+Rotational symmetry: Numpad `[+]`/`[-]` to increase/decrease the number of brushes on the same latitude, ranging from 1 to 90.

-### Delete Layer
-You can now dismantle the whole constructed layer with the delete button.
-Deleting Layer 1 will deconstruct all the objects on the layer, leaving only an empty layer.

-### Copy Layer
-Copy a single layer to another empty layer.
-Hotkey `Page Up` for copying and `Page Down` for pasting.
+### Orbit Modification Tool
+Anchor Mode: When enabled, the selected layer rotation will stop, the grid orientation will be changed immediately when the orbit is modified and the position of structures will remain unchanged.
+It can fix the grid misalignment problem.
+Angular speed: Change the angular speed of selected layer.
+Input empty string will reset the orbit angular speed.

-### Hide Layer
+### Hide Object
-Toggle by "Show All Layer" button.
-When it is unchecked, only selected layer will be visible, other layers will be hidden.
+When mask is enabled in the GUI window, a black mask will appear in the background.
 You can also use hotkey `h` to hide dyson swarm and the star.
-When `EnableHideOutside` is enabled, those objects will temporarily retain their visibility settings and show the changes in-game until reopening dyson editor or viewing another dyson sphere.
-When mask is enabled in the GUI window, a black mask will appear and block the inside part of the Dyson sphere.

 ## Installation
 Via [r2modman](https://dsp.thunderstore.io/package/ebkr/r2modman/), or manual download the file and put `SphereEditorTools.dll` in `BepInEx/plugins` folder.